julie-nguyen-ds/e2e-mlops/README.md

       **In practice each profile would correspond to separate dev, staging and prod Databricks workspaces.**
     - This [project.json](https://github.com/niall-turbitt/e2e-mlops/blob/main/.dbx/project.json) file will have to be adjusted accordingly to the connection profiles a user has configured on their local machine.
+    - Make sure your version of `dbx` is up-to-date
 1. Configure Databricks secrets for GitHub Actions (ensure GitHub actions are enabled for you forked project, as the default is off in a forked repo).
     - Within the GitHub project navigate to Secrets under the project settings
     - To run the GitHub actions workflows we require the following GitHub actions secrets: